-- up to a maximum of 24 hours as a nondegree student.
-Student must apply for admission if seeking a degree. - 3.
-Transient.
+- 3. Transient.
 A student submitting evidence that he or she is in good and regular standing in an accredited college or university but who desires temporary admission to Oakwood University for one semester.
 Applicant must complete an application.
-All other processes are completed through the Registrar's Office. - Visiting student.
+All other processes are completed through the Registrar's Office. - 4.
+Visiting student.
 Refer to the Cooperative Programs section in the bulletin for details.